Bazzini - Kitchen Nightmares Update - Open or Closed?

 With many saying that the pasta was the best they had ever tasted and Paul is beaming.

-Gordon and his team worked overnight to renovate the restaurant to a modern contemporary theme.
+Gordon's team worked overnight to renovate the restaurant to a contemporary, modern theme.

 The makeover is dramatic and when it is revealed Paul beams with joy and Leslie cries tears of joy.